EralpCelebi/e-test/README.md

 # eTest
-One class Python testing library.
+One-class one-file Python testing library.

 ## Installation
 You can include the eTest.py file in your source and import it.